FIIT-TEAM8/team_documentation/docs/devEnvironment.md

 ### Pulling data from production database
 Each time you run **docker-compose up**, **es_indexer** container with python script will wait by default 60 seconds for Elasticsearch and MongoDB containers to start.

 When, the time passes, es_indexer connects to MongoDB articles collection on our production machine.
-It retrieves by default 100 articles (you can change this through **NUMBER_OF_ARTICLES** in es_indexer.env), index them in your local Elasticsearch container and seed your local MongoDB with them.
+It retrieves by default 100 articles (you can change this through **INDEXER_NUMBER_OF_ARTICLES** in local.env), index them in your local Elasticsearch container and seed your local MongoDB with them.